abecms/abecms/README.md

 - Quality control with esLint added
 - Continuous Integration with [Travis](https://travis-ci.org/AdFabConnect/abejs)
 - Unit test coverage added : [coveralls](https://coveralls.io/github/AdFabConnect/abejs?branch=master)
+- Select data become a first class citizen in Manager => perf X50 on page display including templates with select statements

-### 2.3
+### 2.3.*
+- don't block response when upload image file size reaches a predefined limit
+- allow video upload
+- New handlebars helper : isTrue() (cf. doc)
+- Replacing `Sql.deep_value_array` with `eval` in abe-sql.js resulting in a performance boost on request calculation
+- precompilation of templates added as configurable option resulting in a performance boost on page display
+- Removing pagination option from Abe

-### 2.2
+### 2.2.*
+- ExecuteQuery becomes asynchronous

 ### 2.1
-The plugins have been put in their respective repository.
-It's now possible to install plugins directly from Abe.
+- New handlebars helper : truncate() (cf. doc)

 ### 2.0
+- The plugins have been put in their respective repository.
+It's now possible to install plugins directly from Abe config file and command `abe install`.
+- Abe becomes a stateful app.
+A manager is created to handle the file list which is updated on events (CRUD) resulting in a major boost of performance.

 ### 1.8.x
 This version will be the last in the 1.x series.